MULTyjj/D-STANet/README.md

 <img src="fig/模型.tif" alt="image-20200103164326338" style="zoom:50%;" />

-This is a Pytorch implementation of DSTANet and MSTCGN.
+This is a Pytorch implementation of DSTANet .
 The pytorch version of DSTANet released here only consists of the  recent component, since the other two components have the same network architecture.

 # Reference